 1.4.8.1.6 “P10 Peak TRL” means peak TRL load, in megawatts, forecasted at the tenth percentile of likelihood.

-1.4.8.2 PLVS Event Notification and PLVS Events
+1.4.8.2 PLVS Event Notification and PLVS Events(01/17/25 Version)

-«Customer Name» has elected to purchase and, pursuant to the terms and conditions of this section 1.4.8, BPA shall provide Peak Load Variance Service (PLVS) for the term of the Agreement.
-When «Customer Name» notifies BPA of a PLVS Event, «Customer Name» may schedule PLVS Energy to serve load.
+«Customer Name» has elected to purchase and, pursuant to the terms and conditions of this section 1.4.8, BPA shall provide Peak Load Variance Service (PLVS). «Customer Name»’s PLVS election for PLVS Event availability shall be for the term of the Agreement and is stated in the table below.

+Drafter’s Note: Document customer election with an “X” in the appropriate row.